 Register your interest to be involved using the form below

 The original initiative was launched in 2015 by the Newcastle Junior Rugby League Association and Country Rugby League, which developed from New Zealand’s ‘Let Kids be Kids’ campaign.
 The campaign was run as a collaborative campaign in regional NSW with six winter sports in 2016.
 Due to a very positive response from the sports community a state wide campaign was investigated and developed for the Summer 16/17 season, with six sports participating, four of which were run state wide.

 During the Shoosh for Kids week participating clubs and associations promote the importance of keeping comments positive at junior sport.
 Join the conversation at #shooshforkids

-Register your interest in Shoosh for kids
+Register to participate in Shoosh for Kids

 Summer partner sports